dippy2214/Checkers-AI/README.md

 and all the other basic things you would want from a checkers program.
 Now, lets get the silly stuff out the way.
 Checkers is a solved game.
 You can play it from a lookup table.

 Now let's be honest.
-That's just not what we're here for.
+It may be effective, but that's not what we're here for.

 Neural network based AI was another alternative I looked in to.
 These AI can be remarkably good at player games like checkers.
 In my
 [project presentation](https://docs.google.com/presentation/d/1HZwHD338rQBVY-RWUqO-Pr8NIWZQCU44g4i5naiNzSc/edit?usp=sharing), I talk about how I could have